yevid/pong/README.md

 # pong
-The simple video game Pong written in PyGame.
+The simple video game Pong written in Pygame.